 In modern times it is hard to believe that there was once an age when RPGs were an unknown and scorned genre in the United States.
 And while Final Fantasy VII may get the bulk of the credit for popularizing Japanese RPGs stateside, I think the real medal has to go to Mario.
 Before Cloud and company showed the world just how good RPGs could be, Mario embarked on a fun and accessible journey that was arguably just as important.
 To this day I have never played a RPG that is as much fun!

 The project was a joint venture between Miyamoto’s Nintendo and SquareSoft, the studio that brought us Chrono Trigger, Secret of Mana, and the Final Fantasy series.
-It was also Square’s swan song for Nintendo hardware, as the arrival of the Playstation finally allowed Square to realize their dreams of making movies in game form.
-Still, despite the relationship collapse occurring between these companies, Mario RPG came out with a bang!
+It was also Square’s swan song for Nintendo hardware.
+With the arrival of the Playstation, Square finally realized their dreams of making movies in game form.
+Still, despite the relationship collapse occurring between these companies, Super Mario RPG: Legend of the Seven Stars came out with a bang!

 Ultimately Square’s version of the Mushroom Kingdom becomes the driving force behind the player finishing the game!
-They do a good job of characterizing it as a place where inane things occur, often with little to no explanation available.
+They do a good job of characterizing it as a place where inane things occur, often with little to no explanation.
 The areas are as diverse as its inhabitants, and just about every character from Mario canon makes an appearance.
 But even amongst such great locales are standout experiences like the Pipe Vault.
 See if you don’t get nostalgic tingles of the Super Mario Bros. underground level the first time you enter.
-It all culminates in a journey through Star Summit that will tug at your heartstrings like few games can, traveling through the area and seeing the hopes and dreams of the Mushroom Kingdom’s various inhabitants, including your brother Luigi!
+It all culminates in a journey through Star Summit that will tug at your heartstrings like few games can.
+You’ll travel through the area and see the hopes and dreams of the Mushroom Kingdom’s various inhabitants, including your brother Luigi!

 Sidequests are also abound, featuring everything from a riverside platforming section to a harried mine cart ride.
 These go a long way toward giving the game a healthy dose of variety and breaking up the exploration and battle elements.
-You can easily burn thirty hours on your first playthrough and that is even without stumbling onto the games secrets, of which there are many.
+You can easily burn thirty hours on your first playthrough and that is even without stumbling onto the games secrets.
+There are many secrets to find, by the way.
 Even after all these years I still do not think I have found everything!
 And I have certainly not beaten that Yoshi racing mini-game.
 What the hell are you supposed to do there anyway?!?

-Did I mention that this game looks good?
+Did I mention that Super Mario RPG: Legend of the Seven Stars looks good?
 The pre-rendered style brings the Mushroom Kingdom to life like never before.
 Vibrant, colorful and creative, it is everything you could ask a Mario game to be.
-The sound and music are great as well and has that wonderful ear-worm quality to it that stays in your head and never lets you go.
+The sound and music are great as well and has that wonderful ear-worm quality to it.
+In fact it stays in your head and never lets you go.
 I love how it blends that classic Mario feel with epic fantasy overtones, making it one of the most unique soundtracks on the system.
 I will never get that forest theme out of my head!

 HAVE AN OPINION?